Beaufort County schools welcome students back for in-person learning under Plan A

 WASHINGTON, N.C.
-(WNCT) – This is the first week Beaufort County school’s are back in session under plan A. Students are face to face learning four days a week with a Wednesday remote day.
+(WNCT) — This is the first week Beaufort County Schools are back in session under Plan A. Students are back to face-to-face learning four days a week with a Wednesday remote day.

-For some, remote learning not only created barriers for students in academic growth, but in social and emotional well being.

 But remote learning is still an option and teachers have adapted to instructing hybrid classes.
 Those who have chosen virtual learning will finish off the school year remotely.

-Elisha Krantz is a 6th grade language arts teacher at PS Jones Middle School.

-She explains, “I try to stay closer to my computer so that my students at home can hear me and see me and then I’ll walk around the room so that my other students still feel my presence.”
+“I try to stay closer to my computer so that my students at home can hear me and see me and then I’ll walk around the room so that my other students still feel my presence,” said Elisha Krantz, a 6th grade language arts teacher at P.S.
+Jones Middle School.

 Administrators tell 9OYS safety is still the number one priority.
 Students and faculty wear face masks, social distance and use sanitation stations throughout the schools.